Record-dependent measures on the symmetric groups: Introduction

-The prototypical instance of a differential poset is the \emph{Young graph.} The study of \emph{coherent} measures on the Young graph and its generalizations is a very deep subject related, in particular, to the theory of group representations, total positivity of matrices, Schur symmetric functions and their generalizations like the Macdonald polynomials, see \cite{Kerov_book} and references therein.
-In particular, the identification of the extreme coherent measures (which can be viewed as a certain analogue of our Theorem \ref{theorem_extreme_points}) is equivalent to the classification of the characters and finite factor representations of the infinite symmetric group $S(\infty)$.
-Our results on RD-measures concern a particular Bratteli diagram thus, in principle, they can be also interpreted along the lines of the representation theory of the so-called $AF$--algebras, see \cite[Introduction]{Kerov_book} and \cite{VK_Long}.
+A prototypical instance of differential poset is Young's lattice.
+The study of {coherent} measures on Young's lattice, that is growth processes with values in Young diagrams, is a deeply explored subject related, in particular, to the theory of group representations, total positivity of matrices, and asymptotics of Schur symmetric functions, see \cite{Kerov_book, VK_Long} and references therein.
+In particular, the identification of the extreme coherent measures is equivalent to the classification of the characters and finite factor representations of the infinite symmetric group ${\mathfrak S}_\infty$.
+Our results on the RD-measures can be also interpreted in this spirit, as the classification of traces on the $AF$--algebra associated with the branching scheme (Bratteli diagram) of permutations.

-Finally, we mention that some of the extreme RD-measures can be viewed as {\it order-invariant measures on fixed causal sets}, as introduced by Brightwell and Luczak \cite{BL2}.
+Finally, we mention that some of the extreme RD-measures can be viewed in the context of order-invariant measures on fixed causal sets, as introduced recently by Brightwell and Luczak \cite{BL2}.
 We add details to this aspect of our study in Section \ref{Section_connections}.